Name: Peter Kaufman

 Available For: interviews, essays, speaking

 Expertise: Much of my research focuses on education and teaching.
-I have published articles and presented papers at national and regional conferences on the effect of college on students' identities and about the methods of teaching in college.
+I have published articles and presented papers at national and regional conferences on college students' identities and about the methods of teaching in college.
+I have also conducted research and written articles on activist athletes.
 My dissertation, "The Production and Reproduction of Middle Class Identities: Toward a Synthesis of Agency and Structure," explored the processes through which college students embrace a middle class identity and then work towards achieving middle class status.

 |SUNY Stony Brook||1992--1999||MA; Ph.D||1999||Sociology|